faissalwise/recetteApp-exercices-instructions/README.md

   ]
 };
 ```
-Now introduce a new variable in the platdetail.component.ts file in the platdetail class called dish and set it equal to the PLAT constant above:
+Now introduce a new variable in the platdetail.component.ts file in the platdetail class called plat
+and set it equal to the PLAT constant above:
 ```javascript
 plat = PLAT;
 ```